ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Traditional Helicopter – Tuning
 ===============================

+This tuning guide is applicable to all versions of ArduCopter for traditional helicopters.
+However, it is written for Copter 3.4 and newer.
+Since the names of parameters, and scaling, were changed from Copter 3.3 to 3.4 the :ref:`old tuning guide is archived here <traditional-helicopter-archived- tuning>`

 General ArduCopter Flight Control Law Description
 ===================================================
 Users should generally understand the flight control laws before tuning.
 At